Development of a simulation and analysis framework for N{\nu}DEx experiment: Ion mobility in SeF6

 \subsubsection{Calculation of reduced mobility}

-IMoS (Ion Mobility Software)~\cite{IMoS,COOTS2020105570} is a software package to calculate the mobility and collision cross section of ions in gas.
-It is based on Eq.~\ref{MSeq}.
-IMoS provides six calculation methods.
-In this work, the Trajectory Diffuse Hard Sphere Scattering (TDHSS) method is used, which accounts for the ion–induced dipole interaction as described in Eq.~\ref{InducedPotential}.

-Although this potential accurately captures long-range ion–neutral interactions, it does not include short-range Pauli repulsion and electronic overlap.
-Comparisons with the full Lennard–Jones potential suggest that neglecting the repulsive term introduces a $<$ 10\% error under low field conditions (E/N $<$ 1 Td)~\cite{doi:https://doi.org/10.1002/3527602852.ch5b}.
+IMoS (Ion Mobility Software)~\cite{IMoS,COOTS2020105570} was used to calculate the mobility and collision cross section of ions in gas based on Eq.~\ref{MSeq}.
+The Trajectory-Diffuse Hard Sphere Scattering (TDHSS) method was employed, accounting for the ion–induced dipole interaction as described in Eq.~\ref{InducedPotential}.
+While this potential captures long-range interactions, it omits short-range Pauli repulsion and the electronic cloud overlap. \reviewII{However, comparisons} with the full Lennard–Jones potential suggest that neglecting the repulsive term introduces an error less than 10\% under low field conditions (E/N $<$ 1 Td)~\cite{doi:https://doi.org/10.1002/3527602852.ch5b}.